ValiantsinMaslionik/obsidian-dev-notes/ASP.NET Core - Creating Custom Middleware.md

 components, or both.
 The result is that several middleware components collectively contribute to the response that is produced, each providing some aspect of the response or providing some feature or data that is used later in the pipeline.

->**Note** Middleware components must not change the response status code or headers once ASP.NET Core
+>![[zICO - Exclamation - 16.png]] Middleware components must not change the response status code or headers once ASP.NET Core
 >has started to send the response to the client.
 Check the [[ASP.NET Core - HttpResponse#^c49c34|HasStarted]] property to avoid exceptions.

 ## Short-Circuiting the Request Pipeline